udexon/GEISHA/README.md

 3) Let us illustrate a graph search with the following example:

-- a) A CSV, F1, file contains a record of a person who is a cook.
+- a) A CSV file F1 contains a record of a person who is a cook.
 F1 is linked to GDB by its full Linux path name (directory and filename), which is stored as a JSON string.

 - b) A search is triggered when the AI system AI1 receives a chat message from user U1 "where can I find a cook?"